eic/epic-analysis/tutorial/README.md

 ### Switching between Fast and Full Simulations
-- many of these examples focus on fast simulations; to switch between fast and full simulations, change the Analysis class in the macro:
+- many of these examples focus on fast simulations; to switch between fast and full simulations, change the `Analysis`-derived class in the macro:
   - `AnalysisDelphes` is used for fast simulation
-  - `AnalysisDD4hep` is used for full simulation
+  - `AnalysisDD4hep` is used for full simulation from DD4hep+Juggler
 - note: some extra settings and features differ between these

 ### Input File Lists (Config Files)